lsof-org/lsof/HOW_TO_RELEASE.rst

 4.2.1 Fill "Tag version" ........................................................................

-Fill with the version number given in th step 2.
+Fill with the version number given in the step 2.

 4.2.2 Fill "Release title" ........................................................................